-Supermodular games are games in which the incremental return to any player from increasing her strategy is a nondecreasing function of the strategy choices of other players (increasing differences).
+Games with strategic complementarities (Milgrom and Shannon, 1994) are those where, given an ordering of strategies, higher actions by one player provide an incentive for the other players to take higher actions as well.
+These games include supermodular games in which the incremental return to any player from increasing her strategy is a nondecreasing function of the strategy choices of other players (increasing differences).
 Furthermore, if a player's strategy space has more than one dimension, components of a player's strategy are complements (supermodularity).
 Membership in this class of games is easy to check.
 Indeed, for smooth functions in \mathbb{R}^n , letting P_i be the strategy space and π_i be the payoff function of player i, the following theorem characterizes increasing differences and supermodularity.